localpcnerd/MeatkitAddons/README.md

 ### AlloyMaterialFixer
 Allows for mass editing of Alloy materials, since they can't be mass edited from the inspector.
 Able to change all of the main properties for all materials in a designated folder.
+### EnableObjOnSkinSelect
+Script that allows you to enable/disable objects based on what ModulWorkshop skin is currently selected.